Protect Your Identity

 How To Avoid Having Your Identity Or Personal Financial Information Stolen.

-- Indiana Members Credit Union will never use pop-up windows to prompt you to provide confidential account informtion or your Virtual Branch user name and password combination.
+- Indiana Members Credit Union will never use pop-up windows to prompt you to provide confidential account informtion or your NetTeller user name and password combination.
 If you encounter such a situation, please close your internet browser and contact us immediately.

 - Be suspicious of any email or phone calls with urgent request for personal financial information.